About Our Music

 Music Collaborative

-Havurah's Music Collaborative, a group of Havurah members who help lead services by playing instruments and/or singing, is led by J.D.
-Kleinke and Sarah Shine.
+Havurah's Music Collaborative is a group of Havurah members who help lead services by playing instruments and/or singing.
 If you are interested in joining the collaborative, please complete this Music Collaborative Survey.

 Music for Shabbat